Oh, where even the substitute hosts have more fun than a substitute host deserves to have.

 I don't know.

-But when you get to the unborn, I I'm just gonna say that oh boy.
+But when you get to the unborn, I'm just going to say that, oh, boy, does Rush need these emails?

 Can you be a Democrat and a Catholic in good standing at the same time?

-Please you know, hey, please tell me how you can.
+You know, hey, please tell me how you can.

-That way I will uh I will absorb I'll take that hit so that nobody calls Rush on Monday and says, What are you doing with the fill-in hosts?
+I'll take that hint so that nobody calls Rush on Monday and says, what are you doing with the fill-in hosts?

-And I don't know what angers me more that the White House called and asked him to do it, or that Georgetown agreed to do it.
+And I don't know what angers me more, that the White House called and asked him to do it or that Georgetown agreed to do it.

-So, you know, there's Georgetown, there's Notre Dame, proud Catholic universities, uh willing to, you know, just give the back of their hand to some of the most basic things about their belief in order to uh in order to accommodate this president.
+Catholic universities willing to just give the back of their hand to some of the most basic things about their belief in order to accommodate this president.

 So no Democrat president ever will get invited to Notre Dame ever.

-Well, one possible answer is yeah, exactly.
+Well, one possible answer is, yeah, exactly.

 So, you know, next question.

-I mean, Carter was there, and and I and there is a way, I mean, I all want us to be able to, you know, in a way get along and have and and and when I say discourse or dialogue, there didn't need to be any discourse or dialogue uh between Notre Dame and President Obama on the subject of uh abortion.
+And when I say discourse or dialogue, there doesn't need to be any discourse or dialogue between Notre Dame and President Obama on the subject of abortion.

 And somehow I don't think President Obama is either.